bartjuh4/laravel-antispam/README.md

 ## How to use:
 1) Require the `cleantalk/laravel-antispam` package
 2) Register the `cleantalk_antispam` middleware into your  Kernel.php
-3) Load the  publishes by  `php artisan vendor:publish` command
-4) Edit `config/cleantalk.php` configuration file
+3) Add CLEANTALK_ENABLED and CLEANTALK_API_KEY to your .env or publish the config file
-5) Include JS into your root blade template (into head block) `@include('cleantalk::cleantalk')`
+4) Include JS into your root blade template (into head block) `@include('cleantalk::cleantalk')`
-6) Add the middleware to your routes which requires the anti-spam protection (usually form hanled route)
+5) Add the middleware to your routes which requires the anti-spam protection (usually form hanled route)

 ## Details:
 1) Open the terminal in the root of your laravel application and run command to require anti-spam module: `composer require cleantalk/laravel-antispam`